MicrosoftDocs/win32/desktop-src/Controls/tbn-begindrag.md

 ---
 title: TBN\_BEGINDRAG notification code
-description: Notifies a toolbar's parent window that the user has begun dragging a button in a toolbar.
-This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: '244406e5-e13d-4c80-81fa-81b018b29ec1'
+description: Notifies a toolbars parent window that the user has begun dragging a button in a toolbar.
+This notification code is sent in the form of a WM\_NOTIFY message. ms.assetid: 244406e5-e13d-4c80-81fa-81b018b29ec1
+keywords:
-keywords: ["TBN_BEGINDRAG notification code Windows Controls"]
+- TBN_BEGINDRAG notification code Windows Controls
 topic_type:
 - apiref
 api_name: